oceanprotocol/docs/content/concepts/asset-pricing.md

 ## Dynamic pricing

-With dynamic pricing model, he market defines the price with a mechanism derived from Decentralized Finance (DeFi): liquidity pools.
+With the dynamic pricing model, the market defines the price with a mechanism derived from Decentralized Finance (DeFi): liquidity pools.
 While the publisher sets a base price for the token in OCEAN, the market will organically discover the right price for the data.
 This can be extremely handy when the value of the data is not known.

 The publisher creates an Automated Market Maker(AMM) pool of Datatoken and Ocean tokens in dynamic pricing. *AMM* enables unstoppable, decentralized trading of assets in the liquidity pool.